SteveTrewick/USBmuxd/NewReadme.md

 All of the exiisting Codable message types have been tested to make sure they do, in fact, encode and decode so they should be fine, but if you feed it arbitrary stuff it will eventually crash when it doesn't like something.

 There are two functions for muxd and two for lockd.
+All usbmuxd messages require a tag, lockd does not use them.

 ```swift